m2osw/snapcpp/README.md

     git clone --recursive git@github.com:m2osw/snapcpp.git snapcpp

+**WARNING:** When you clone everything with `--recursive` the leaves (a.k.a. contribs) are going to be in "HEAD detached" mode.
+To fix this, assuming you think about it before you make changes, just checkout the
+master:

+    cd snapcpp/contrib/as2js
+    git checkout master

+If you already made changes, the simplest is to create a branch and then merge that in the master branch like so:

+    cd snapcpp/contrib/as2js
+    ...changes happen...
+    git checkout -b iforgot
+    git checkout master
+    git merge iforgot
+    git branch -d iforget
+    ...

+After that maneuver you can use your git as normal.

+**BUT WHY?** -- this happens because `git` uses the latest available in the master git info and not the newer version in the repository.
+When we use modules, the module that gets checked out is the one defined in the snapcpp git and that's not always the latest.

 After a while, you'll have all the built objects under a BUILD directory in your `snapwebsites` directory.
 The distribution being under the BUILD/dist directory (warning: executables under the distribution will be stripped